domasvz1/DO-Shop-ASP.NET-MVC/README.md

   You can fix it by entering this:
   --
-  Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r

-  In the "Package Manager Console" in the Visual Studio.
+  - In the "Package Manager Console" (in the Visual Studio) update -> Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r
   - Also, you can add "SQL Server Object Explorer" in view.
 If it's missing, restart the project (by opening it in the explorer using Visual Studio).
   - When you have opened the solution,  set the "Presentation" Layer as a Startup Project in the Visual Studio's Solution Settings.

 This error may also occur
 "No context type was found in the assembly"

 In the Packahge Manager Console (Or if it changes in the future in something similar) change Defaukt project to "DataAccess" --
-Enable-Migrations (if its installed do the following)

-Add-Migration InitialCreate and update-database
---
-If there are problems with migrations

-[Migrations sould be tested on new PC when starting the project for the first time]
+Enable-Migrations (if its installed do the following).
+Migrations sould be tested on new PC when starting the project for the first time:
+ * If there are problems with migrations "Add-Migration InitialCreate and update-database"

 -----------------------------------------------------------------------------------------------------------------------------------

 # Release 0.4 is being created